ILSCeV/Lara/README.md

 * Restructured ScheduleEntryById views, separated into multiple partials and removed table formatting -> divs instead
 * Returned event creation and deletion functionality
 * Event creation: "accept template" button gone, a click on a template name redirects to this template directly
+* Updated Laravel to 5.2 version.
+All systems nominal, keep flying!

 ## Contributing